Turnout

 Understand SSDI Eligibility Requirements

-Navigating the process for SSDI information can feel overwhelming, especially when you're unsure if you qualify.
-To access SSDI information, you need to have worked in positions covered by Social Security and earned enough work credits - typically 40 credits, with at least 20 earned in the last 10 years.
-It’s common to feel confused about these requirements, but understanding SSDI information is crucial to avoid unnecessary applications and to focus your efforts on what truly matters.
+Navigating eligibility requirements, especially when you're unsure if you qualify.
+To access information, you need to have worked and earned enough work credits - typically 40 credits, with at least 20 earned in the last 10 years.
+It’s common to feel overwhelmed, but it is crucial to avoid unnecessary applications and to seek assistance.

-We know that demonstrating a medical condition that meets the Social Security Administration's (SSA) definition of disability can be daunting.
+We know that the application process that meets the criteria can be daunting.
 That’s where we come in.
 At Turnout, we’re here to help.
-Our trained nonlawyer advocates provide the support you need to navigate the SSD claims process.
+Our trained nonlawyer advocates provide the support you need.
 You don’t have to face this journey alone.

-Let us guide you through the complexities, ensuring you receive the assistance you deserve.
+Let us guide you through the eligibility process, ensuring you receive the benefits you deserve.
 Together, we can make this process smoother and more manageable.

 Follow the arrows to see how to determine if you qualify for SSDI.
 Each step shows what you need to check, from work credits to medical conditions, and how to get help along the way.